dart-lang/site-www/src/_guides/language/sound-problems.md

 make sure that you're using the latest version of Dart and you have properly configured your [IDE or editor](/tools#ides-and-editors).

-You can also run analysis on your program through the command-line with the [`dart analyze`](/tools/dart-analyze) command.
+You can also run analysis on your program using the command line with the [`dart analyze`](/tools/dart-analyze) command.

-To verify analysis is working as expected, try adding the following code to a Dart file.
+To verify that analysis is working as expected, try adding the following code to a Dart file.

 {:.fails-sa}
 <?code-excerpt "lib/strong_analysis.dart (static-analysis-enabled)"?>